New media: Games

+New media issues

 National security

 New media has become of interest to the global espionage community as it is easily accessible electronically in database format and can therefore be quickly retrieved and reverse engineered by national governments.
 Particularly of interest to the espionage community are Facebook and Twitter, two sites where individuals freely divulge personal information that can then be sifted through and archived for the automatic creation of dossiers on both people of interest and the average citizen.

 New media also serves as an important tool for both institutions and nations to promote their interests and values (The contents of such promotion may vary according to different purposes).
 Some communities consider it an approach of "peaceful evolution" that may erode their own nation's system of values and eventually compromise national security.